pravallika-analytics/business-analyst-excel-dashboard/README.md

 - Highlighted underperforming segments for improvement opportunities

 ## 📁 Files Included
-- `Dashboard Data.xlsx` – Excel dashboard with interactive visuals
+- `Excel_Business_Performance_Dashboard.xlsx` – Excel dashboard with interactive visuals

 ## 🚀 How to Use
 1. Download the Excel file